sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 - Disallow all access
 - Place the device in a watch list to monitor the device more closely for potential risks.

-<a href="" id="securebootenabled"></a>**SecureBootEnabled**
-<p style="margin-left: 20px">When Secure Boot is enabled, the system is forced to boot to a factory trusted state.
-Also, when Secure Boot is enabled, the core components used to boot the machine must have correct cryptographic signatures that are trusted by the organization that manufactured the device.
-The UEFI firmware verifies this before it lets the machine start.
-If any files have been tampered with, breaking their signature, the system will not boot.</p>

-<p style="margin-left: 20px">If SecureBootEnabled = 1 (True), then allow access.</p>

-<p style="margin-left: 20px">If SecurebootEnabled = 0 (False), then take one of the following actions that align with your enterprise policies:</p>

--   Disallow all access
--   Disallow access to HBI assets
--   Allow conditional access based on other data points that are present at evaluation time.
-For example, other attributes on the health certificate, or a devices past activities and trust history.
--   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="testsigningenabled"></a>**TestSigningEnabled**
 <p style="margin-left: 20px">When test signing is enabled, the device does not enforce signature validation during boot, and allows the unsigned drivers (such as unsigned UEFI modules) to load during boot.</p>